-Over 4,000 highlyqualified specialists work for Kaspersky Lab.
-Kaspersky Lab is a global cybersecurity company which has been operating in the market for over 20 years.
-Kaspersky Lab's deep threat intelligence and security expertise is constantly transforming into next generation security solutions and services to protect businesses, critical infrastructure, governments and consumers around the globe.
-The company's comprehensive security portfolio includes leading endpoint protection and a number of specialized security solutions and services to fight sophisticated and evolving digital threats.
+We pride ourselves on developing security that keeps us - and every one of our 400 million users protected by our technologies, and 270,000 corporate clients - one step ahead of potential threats.
+Kaspersky is a global cybersecurity company operating in the market for over 20 years.
+Kaspersky's deep threat intelligence and security expertise is constantly transforming into next generation security solutions and services to protect businesses, critical infrastructure, governments and consumers around the globe.
+The company's comprehensive security portfolio includes leading endpoint and a number of specialized security solutions and services to fight sophisticated and evolving digital threats.